dani909/DaniHttp/README.md

 }
 ```

-If you are using Gradle with the Kotlin DSL you will have to use this instead
+If you are using Gradle with the Kotlin DSL you will have to add this
+to your build.gradle.kts instead

 ```groovy
 dependencies {